soyjubilado/AdventOfCode/2022/README.md

 them.
 Someone noted that a more efficient algorithm would be to start and the top and reverse the rule for descending the mountain until you reached a low point.

+I ended up writing a second version without Dijkstra's algorithm.
+It was fairly simple to write, and it ran faster than the other version.

 - concepts: Dijkstra's algorithm, BFS